ka8725/get_or_build/README.md

 Add this line to your Gemfile
 `gem 'get_or_build'`
-then as usually update installed gem by typing `bundle` in terminal.
+then as usually update installed gem by typing `bundle` in your command-line interface.

 ## Using with ActiveRecord